GAIR-Lab/LLMPopcorn/readme.md

 ```

 **Download the Dataset**:
-Download the dataset from [this link](https://github.com/westlake-repl/MicroLens) and place it in the `Microlens` folder for use with `PE.py`.
+Download the Microlens dataset and place it in the `Microlens` folder for use with `PE.py`.

 ## Step 1: Generate Video Titles and Prompts